 seeing what is working and what is not.
 We find where there may be blocked energy or places of instability and help to redirect.
 It really works!

 Shannon currently is completing her Somatic Movement Therapy Certification, and is in her second year with Tamalpa Institute learning the Life Art Process.
-She also continually studies movement and anatomy, with emphasis on embodiment practices, nervous system rebalancing, trauma work, scoliosis, and much more.
+She also continually studies movement and anatomy, with emphasis on embodiment practices, nervous system rebalancing, trauma work, scoliosis, plant medicine, and much more.

 Shannon specializes in scoliosis, sciatica, and back and sports injuries, but she loves working with people at all fitness levels; from the professional athlete to the post surgery client, to the client going through chemotherapy.

 Shannon herself is a breast cancer survivor and her movement practice of Yoga, Pilates along with guided meditation saved her during her time in treatment.
 She believes fully in her work and teaches directly from her own experience and heart.

 Shannon also teaches monthly somatic meditation and writing workshops at various studios in the bay area.
 She is also the guided meditation teacher at the Women's Cancer Resource Center in Berkeley.
 She believes rest and learning to relax are just as important as adding movement into our lives and helps women learn to breathe deeply and find ease with their breath. and bodies.